helmfile/helmfile/docs/index.md

 All the other `helmfile` sub-commands like `sync` use chart versions recorded in the lock files, so that e.g. untested chart versions won't suddenly get deployed to the production environment.

 For example, the lock file for a helmfile state file named `helmfile.1.yaml` will be `helmfile.1.lock`.
 The lock file for a local chart would be `requirements.lock`, which is the same as `helm`.

+The lock file can be changed using `lockFilePath` in helm state, which makes it possible to for example have a different lock file per environment via templating.

 It is recommended to version-control all the lock files, so that they can be used in the production deployment pipeline for extra reproducibility.